aoksys-platform-engineering/helm-charts/README.md

 ```

 ## Table of content
-Because some chart documentation can be quite extensive, it’s helpful to use GitHub’s auto-generated table of contents for easier navigation.
+Because chart documentations can be quite extensive, it’s helpful to use GitHub’s auto-generated table of contents for easier navigation.
-When viewing a chart's documentation within the charts directory, click the “Outline” button to see the table of contents generated from the chart’s README.md file.
+When viewing a chart's documentation within the ``charts/`` directory, click the “Outline” button to see the table of contents generated from a chart’s ``README.md`` file.
+You can click on any heading to jump directly to that section, or use the filter to quickly search for specific content.

 <img src="images/toc-readme.jpg" alt="" style="border: 1px solid black; border-radius: 4px;">